Transistor Circuit Design Tutorial Includes:

 See also: Transistor circuit types

-The emitter follower or common collector circuit configuration provides a high input impedance and a low output impedance.
+The common collector circuit configuration is more widely known as the emitter follower and it provides a high input impedance and a low output impedance.

 This means that the emitter follower circuit provides an ideal buffer stage, and as a result it is used in many circuits where there is a need not to load a circuit like an oscillator or other circuit, but provide a lower impedance to the following stages.